 Melt the butter in a large saucepan over medium low heat.
 Add the onion and garlic and cook for 2-3 minutes until translucent but not browned.

-Add the flour and mix in well.
 Slowly pour in the evaporated milk, whisking to combine with the flour.
 Turn the heat to medium and continue whisking until the sauce starts to bubble and thicken.

 Reduce the heat to low and add the cheese.
 Stir until the cheese has completely melted.